owang-bio/blog/content/python-for-forecast-analyst/dateutil_module.md

 ```
 import datetime
 from dateutil import relativedelta # import relativedelta

-dt = datetime.date(2021, 6, 1) # create date object
+dt = datetime.date(2021, 6, 1) # create date object: 2021-06-01
-delta = relativedelta.relativedelta(months=+1) # create datedelta
+delta = relativedelta.relativedelta(months=+1) # create datedelta: +1
 print(dt + delta) # add the delta to the date
 ```
 The output is:
 ```
 2021-07-01
 ```
 The original date is 2021-06-01, and we are adding 1 month to it so the output is 2021-07-01.
-If we want to subtract 1 month from it, we use the argument **months to -1** (months=-1).
+If we want to subtract 1 month from it, we set the argument **months to -1** (months=-1).
 The python code would be:
 ```
 import datetime
 from dateutil import relativedelta # import relativedelta

-dt = datetime.date(2021, 6, 1) # create date object
+dt = datetime.date(2021, 6, 1) # create date object: 2021-06-01
-delta = relativedelta.relativedelta(months=-1) # create datedelta
+delta = relativedelta.relativedelta(months=-1) # create datedelta: -1
 print(dt + delta) # add the delta to the date
 ```
 And the output would be:
 ```
 2021-05-01
 ```
-We can simply make any combination of arguments of "years", "weeks", and "days"... to create the timedelta that we need.
+We can simply make any combination of arguments of "years", "weeks", and "days"... to create the datetimedelta that we need.

 I use datedelta/timedelta pretty much in all my Python scripts if there is a need of relative dates.
 One example is:
 ```